silitics/sidex/www/docs/guide/data-types.md

 ### Wrapper Types

-Wrapper types are useful to define fresh types carrying additional invariants.
+Wrapper types are useful to define fresh types carrying _additional invariants_.
 For instance, not every <code className="type-name">Uuid</code> is also an id of a task.
 However, every id of a task is an <code className="type-name">Uuid</code>.
 This can be captured with a wrapper type:

 ```sidex
 wrapper TaskId: Uuid